 A large proportion of the Trust’s charitable income is (to be) raised through on-going fund-raising activities associated with the annual Musique Cordiale Festival and Academy, associated concerts and events in Britain and Europe (including Musique Cordiale in Kent) and through the support of donors, public funding bodies and other charities whom it approaches because they subscribe to its goals.

+The Trust helps to support the festival and Academy and its musicians and students.
 The object of the Musique Cordiale International Festival and Academy, which is managed independently by the French “Association Musique Cordiale” (loi 1901) is to encourage cultural exchange within Europe and internationally for the promotion of the study and performance of music and song.
 It does this almost exclusively through the annual 2-week festival and the associated 9-day academy.
-The festival, in 2020, celebrated its 17th year but, because of Covid-19 travel restrictios took place only – though successfully – in Kent GB.
+The festival, in 2023, celebrates its 19th year but, because of Covid-19 travel restrictions, it took place in the pandemic years, only – though successfully – in Kent GB.

 TO MAKE A DONATION: If you wish to make a donation to The Musique-Cordiale Trust or to the association in any currency, you can do it HERE and pay by direct debit, card, bank transfer or cheque.
 (Please send us an email too with your details and any requests about what the money is for – so that we can thank you properly and can send you a ‘certicat du don’ or a simple Gift Aid declaration form if you are a tax-payer in France or Britain.
 Or please contact us if you wish to donate, sponsor or support us in any other way or wish to discuss supporting a particular activity or bursary).